-2 3 4 When used in this Act, the following terms have the meanings indicated: 5 6 "AICPA" means the American Institute of Certified Public Accountants. (a) 7 8 (b) "Attest" means providing the following services: 9 10 any audit or other engagement to be performed in accordance with the (1) Statements on Auditing Standards (SAS); 11 12 13 (2) any review of a financial statement to be performed in accordance with the 14 Statements on Standards for Accounting and Review Services (SSARS); 15 16 (3) any examination of prospective financial information to be performed in 17 accordance with the Statements on Standards for Attestation Engagements 18 (SSAE): 19 20 any engagement to be performed in accordance with the standards of the (4) 21 PCAOB; and any examination, review, or agreed upon procedures engagement to be (5) performed in accordance with the SSAE, other than an examination described in subsection (3).

-The standards specified in this definition shall be adopted by reference by the Board pursuant to rulemaking and shall be those developed for general application by recognized national accountancy organizations, such as the AICPA, and the PCAOB.

-32 COMMENT: Subject to the exceptions set out in Sections 7, 14, and 23(a)(4), these services are 33 restricted to licensees and CPA firms under the Act and licensees can only perform the attest 34 services through a CPA firm.
-Individual licensees may perform the services described in Section 3(f) as employees of firms that do not hold a permit under Section 7 of this Act, so long as they 35 36 comply with the peer review requirements of Section 6(j).
-Other professional services are not 37 restricted to licensees or CPA firms; however, when licensees perform those services they are regulated by the state board of accountancy.
+1 SECTION 2 3 DEFINIT DEFINITIONS 3 4 When use When used in this Act, the following terms have the meanings indicated: 5 6 7 (a) "A ICPA" means the American Institute of Certified Public Accountants.
+8 9 (b) "A ttest" means providing the following services: 9 10 11 12 (1) any audit or other engagement to be performed in accordance with the Statements on Auditing Standards (SAS); 13 14 15 (2) any review of a financial statement to be performed in accordance with the Statements on Standards for Accounting and Review Services (SSARS); 16 17 18 (3) any examination of prospective financial information to be performed in accordance with the Statements on Standards for Attestation Engagements (SSAE); 19 20 21 22 (4) any engagement to be performed in accordance with the standards of the PCAOB; and 23 24 25 (5) any examination, review, or agreed upon procedures engagement to be performed in accordance with the SSAE, other than an examination described in subsection (3).
+26 27 28 29 pu re te standards specified in this definition shall be adopted by reference by the Board rsuant to rulemaking and shall be those developed for general application by cognized national accountancy organizations, such as the AICPA, and the CAOB.
+30 31 32 33 34 35 36 37 38 20 restricted services th 3(f) as em comply w restricted regulated includes r it clear th T : Subject to the exceptions set out in Sections 7, 14, and 23(a)(4), these services are to licensees and CPA firms under the Act and licensees can only perform the attest arough a CPA firm.
+Individual licensees may perform the services described in Section ployees of firms that do not hold a permit under Section 7 of this Act, so long as they ith the peer review requirements of Section 6(j).
+Other professional services are not to licensees or CPA firms; however, when licensees perform those services they are by the state board of accountancy.
 See also the definition of Report.
-The definition 38 39 also includes references to the Public Company Accounting Oversight Board (PCAOB) which 40 make it clear that the PCAOB is a regulatory authority that sets professional standards applicable 41 to engagements within its jurisdiction.
+The definition also efferences to the Public Company Accounting Oversight Board (PCAOB) which make at the PCAOB is a regulatory authority that sets professional standards applicable to not within its invitation.